 A study of secular and integrative models from a biblical counseling perspective.
+Prerequisite: BC5510 Biblical Counseling in the Local Church.

-5510 Biblical Counseling in the Local Church
+5510 Biblical Counseling in the Local Church 3 hrs

 A study of biblical counseling as applied to local church ministry and soul-care.
 Course should be taken first in the Biblical Counseling curricular sequence.